Student Handbooks

 Degrees are posted within two weeks of the date of conferral.
 Important note for Summer graduates: It is the student’s responsibility to contact the Registrar’s Office once all coursework has been completed to have the degree processed.

-Any student planning to participate in the graduation ceremony on May 6, 2023, should complete the Intent to Graduate Form by the application deadline of February 3, 2023.
-The Intent to Graduate form is an online submission through MyUM.
+Any student planning to participate in the graduation ceremony must complete the Intent to Graduate Form by the application deadline.
+The Intent to Graduate form is an online submission through Canvas.

 All final grades/projects/recitals/examinations for doctoral students must be approved and completed by April 7th for the student to participate in commencement (be hooded, etc.).